F5Networks/k8s-bigip-ctlr/docs/config_examples/multicluster/README.md

 * Currently, only nodePort is supported.

 ## Prerequisites
-* Cluster node, where CIS is deployed, should be able to reach the API server of all OpenShift clusters.
+* Cluster node, where CIS is deployed, should be able to reach the API server of all OpenShift/Kubernetes clusters.
 * extendedConfigMap needs to be created to run CIS in Multi-Cluster mode.
 * kube-config files for each cluster should be available for CIS to access resources such as Pods/Services/Endpoints/Nodes.